alexpeattie/letsencrypt-fromscratch/README.md

 #### Adding intermediates

-We also need to complete our trust chain, which means grabbing the LetsEncrypt cross-signed intermediate certificate (see <https://letsencrypt.org/certificates/>).
+We also need to complete our trust chain, which means grabbing the Let's Encrypt cross-signed intermediate certificate (see <https://letsencrypt.org/certificates/>).
 Some browsers will resolve an incomplete trust chain, but it's something we want to avoid.
 There's much more info on why we need to complete this step and the difference between the different intermediates LE offers in [Appendix 2: The trust chain & intermediate certificates](#appendix-2-the-trust-chain--intermediate-certificates).

 Occasionally server software might want us to provide our intermediate certificates separately, but generally we'll bundle them together in a single file.
 Helpfully, LE provides a link to the latest intermediate certificate in the certificate response's `Link` header (it has the relation type `"up"`):